We believe that our primary goal is to create scholars.

 Current technology applications are incorporated into all of our classrooms and areas of study, as appropriate.
 In addition, we provide direct instruction in basic word-processing, spread-sheets, slide show software, internet research, on-line ethics and safety, and emerging applications like video and audio recording and producing.

 Students begin studying a second language, either French or Spanish, in Kindergarten, and continue that study until graduation.
-Eighth graders take French I, Spanish I, or Latin I, earning high school credit.
+Eighth graders take French I, Spanish I, or Spanish II, earning high school credit.
 French and Spanish instruction seeks to create oral proficiency first, followed by the ability to read and write the target language.
 Cross-curricular, cultural projects help students appreciate the diversity of world languages and the importance of learning about other cultures.